-Healthy Families New Zealand is a new initiative that aims to improve people’s health where they live, learn, work and play in order to prevent chronic disease.
+Healthy Families NZ is large scale initiative which aims to improve people’s health where they live, learn, work and play, for the prevention of chronic disease.

 Healthy Families NZ brings community leadership together in a united effort for better health, aiming to improve people’s health where they live, learn, work and play by taking a systems approach to the reduction of risk factors for major health loss and inequity.